RustCrypto/utils/ctutils/README.md

 ## About

-This crate contains constant-time equivalents of the `bool` and `Option` types (`Choice` and `CtOption`), along with traits that can be used in combination with them.
+This crate contains constant-time equivalents of the `bool` and `Option` types (`Choice` and `CtOption` respectively), along with traits that can be used in combination with them.

 The `CtOption` type notably provides eagerly evaluated combinator methods (as opposed to the lazily evaluated combinators on `Option`) which make it possible to write constant-time code using